Specialization in Media Persuasion and Behavior (Bachelor of Arts in Media) (MDAS21)The Media School

 - Media Persuasion and Behavior.
 Three (3) courses from the following:

-- Critical examination of advertising's role in modern societies.
+- P: A grade of C- or higher in MSCH-A 300.
+Critical examination of advertising's role in modern societies.
 Focuses on marketing and consumption as central activities in shaping personal identity and social relations.
 Credit given for only one of CMCL-C 315 or MSCH-A 315.
 (3 credit hours.)

-- P: Junior/senior standing; or consent of instructor.
+- P: At least junior standing; or consent of instructor.
 Behavioral study of nature, operation, molding, and influence of public opinion, with practice in its measurement and evaluation.
 Discussion of major political, social, economic, and cultural problems.
 Credit given for only one of JOUR-J 423 or MSCH-J 423.
 (3 credit hours.)

-- P: MSCH-C 101 or MSCH-H 101; and MSCH-C 208 or MSCH-R 321; and MSCH-R 348; all with a grade of C- or higher.
+- P: A grade of C- or higher in MSCH-R 348.
 Development and execution of a public relations campaign for a non-profit organization.
 Public relations theory and in-depth care study analysis.
 Develop a campaign proposal to meet a client's business objectives and learn how to pitch it.
 Part of the course focuses on media relations and crisis communications training.
 Credit given for only one of JOUR-J 429 or MSCH-R 429.
 (3 credit hours.)

 - Examines the relationship between media and modern politics.
 Topics will vary.
 Credit given for only one of MSCH-S 312 or TEL-T 312.
 (3 credit hours.)

-- P: A grade of C- or higher in MSCH-C 213 or TEL-T 205; or consent of instructor.
+- P: A grade of C- or higher in MSCH-C 213; or consent of instructor.
 Examination of the effects of the mass media on human cognitions, attitudes, and behaviors, relying on empirical social science research; emphasis on the effects on individuals, although study will include groups, organizations, and social norms.
 Credit given for only one of MSCH-S 315 or TEL-T 314.
 (3 credit hours.)

 - GPA, Minimum Grade, and Other Requirements.
 Each of the following: